Islandora/documentation/docs/alpaca/alpaca-technology-stack.md

+# Alpaca Technology Stack
 Alpaca contains several OSGI modules or bundles.
 They are grouped together as features and deployed to Karaf container.

 ## [OSGi](https://www.osgi.org/developer/architecture/)
 OSGi is a specification to develop and deploy modular Java applications.
 It allows for dynamic deployment (hot deployment) and dependency management.

 The base unit of resources is called a bundle.
 Bundle is similar to a jar file, with additional information to be processed as an OSGi component.
 Several bundles can be grouped together into a Feature and installed together.
 OSGi bundles can be run on containers implementing the OSGi specification.
 Apache Karaf one such container

 ## [Karaf](https://karaf.apache.org/manual/latest/overview.html)
 Apache Karaf is a container that can be used to deploy an array of applications such servlets, apache camel components, jars etc.

 ### Karaf - Bundle - Hello World
 Download a bundle to the vagrant.
 An example hello world bundle is here: https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar

 In Islandora CLAW vagrant, you can login to Karaf using ssh.
 The password is karaf.
 Note that you can use linux commands such as grep in addition to Karaf commands.

 ```
 ssh -p 8101 karaf@localhost